 Even though most people recognize just a few types of mustard, there are literally thousands of brands and variations.
 Every year, mustard aficionados gather in Middleton, Wisconsin for the National Mustard Day and the opportunity to sample or buy up to 450 different types of mustard.

-The complementary ingredients in mustard have a significant impact on a mustard’s nutritional value.
+The complimentary ingredients in mustard have a significant impact on a mustard’s nutritional value.

 Is Mustard Healthy?